pynklynn/ezwc/README.md

 EZWC is a CLI tool to easily create web components written in a format similar to Vue single file components that are transpiled to native web components.

-**_Note: This project is still in development so use it with caution.
-If you find a problem or want to see a new feature request not in the issues or future plans list, please open a new issue or pull request._**

 ## Getting started

 **Node 10 or higher is required.**